davidthings/mocad/tutorial/tutorial.md

 ![]( images/chapter5_1_a.png)

-Let's also create a kind of marker that can dove-tail in with itself.
+Let's also create a kind of marker that can merge-in with itself.
 This is so we can see if two separate ways to place something result in the same exact location or not.

+We'll make it out of interleaved slices of a cone.
+Luckily quite simple in OpenSCAD.
+If we index the marker with a 1, it will be one set of slices, and a 2 will give the other.

+An index of zero will just draw a solid marker.

 ```
 module Marker5( c = Black, index = 0 ) {